-Add fresh chopped celery or finely chopped onion to customize this tuna salad with the ingredients you love.
-Hard-cooked eggs are delicious in tuna salad, along with the dill relish and dill weed, but tuna salad is versatile.
+Add fresh chopped celery or finely chopped onion to customize tuna salad with ingredients that you love.
+Hard-cooked eggs are delicious in tuna salad, along with a dill relish and dill weed; the beauty of tuna salad is that it is so versatile.

-Serve the tuna salad in sandwiches made with your favorite bread, panini, or on lettuce leaves for a delicious lunch or summertime dinner.
+Serve the tuna salad in sandwiches made with your favorite bread, panini, or ditch the bread altogether and serve on lettuce leaves for a refreshing lunch option or summertime dinner.

 08 of 18

 Crab meat makes for a sweet component as part of a salad to serve on a hot summer day, whether for a family meal or a special cookout or potluck.
 You can get Dungeness crabs from the West Coast and blue crab from the East, thankfully, crab is usually easily sourced in U.S. year-round.Continue to 9 of 18 below.